Our Mission

 RPS News News instance

-The contact centre will be closed from 11:15am on Thursday 16 November for training purposes.
-Lines will re-open at 2:15pm on the same day.
+The contact centre will be closed on the morning of Thursday 7 March for training purposes and will reopen again at 1pm on the same day.
 During this time please email any enquiries to info@pharmacyregulation.org.